bigbeefus/heresy/README.md

 Units are activated in descending order of initiative.

 ### Close Combat Phase
+#### Charge Sub-phase
+Charges are declared in descending order of Agility.
+Resolve all charges before the Fight phase begins.

+#### Fight Sub-phase
-As per default AoD rules.
+Resolved as per the AoD ruleset.

-### Initiative Modifiers
+### Agility
-To characterize agility beyond solely the Initiative attribute, units receive bonuses and penalties to Initiative during the **Movement and Shooting Phases only**.
-Non-walker vehicles will be counted as having a base Initiative of 1.
+Agility is an attribute derived from initiative with certain modifiers.
+To characterize the agility of units beyond solely the Initiative attribute.
+The Agility of a unit is derived from the highest initiative attribute of a model in the unit along with any relevant modifiers (such as status effects like Blind).
+Additional modifiers to Agility are applied as described below (Non-walker vehicles are considered as having a base Initiative of 1):

 #### Unit Type: (+1)
 - Bikes & Jetbikes